nicolabs/nicolabs.net/_drafts/Make-RPi-bluetooth-receiver-part-1.md

 ### Bluetooth association models

-Here is the detailed list of the existing pairing workflows (or *association models*) we've just talked about :
+Here are the four existing pairing workflows (or *association models*) that apply to *Bluetooth Low Energy* :

-- Legacy pairing (only for BR/EDR)
-- Just Works
+- **Just Works**
-- Passkey entry
+- **Passkey entry**
-- Out-of-Band (OOB)
+- **Out-of-Band (OOB)**
-- Numeric Comparison (only since Bluetooth 4.2 for BLE)
+- **Numeric Comparison** (only since Bluetooth 4.2 for BLE)

+Let's see how they work.

+#### Just works

+This association model has been thought for the case where at least one device in the pair has no human interface.
+Therefore, it does not enforce any confirmation whatsoever.

+The Bluetooth Core Specification has a very neat way to describe it :

+> The Just Works association model uses the Numeric Comparison protocol but the user is never shown a number and the application may simply ask the user to accept the connection (exact implementation is up to the end product manufacturer).

+#### BR/EDR models

+The same four models apply to the BR/EDR side but they have some subtle differences in their implementation, which we will not cover.

+There is also one more model that apply only to this family : **BR/EDR Legacy pairing**, which was the only association model before Bluetooth 2.1 (see the diagram above).
-*BR/EDR Legacy pairing* was the only association model before Bluetooth 2.1.
-It requires the two devices to enter the same, 16-character maximum, PIN code.
+It requires the two devices to enter the same, 16-character maximum, PIN code ; so, depending on their physical capabilities, they may allow a user to enter a fully UTF-8 text, only a numeric code or just use a fixed (usually hard-coded) PIN.

-As seen before *Numeric comparison* for BLE exists only since Bluetooth 4.2 (as part of *Bluetooth LE Secure Connection* specification).

-The 3 other ones are available for all devices implementing at least [*Bluetooth LE Legacy Pairing*](https://www.bluetooth.com/blog/bluetooth-pairing-part-2-key-generation-methods/) (Bluetooth 4.0).
+### Choosing the right association model

-Unfortunately, we cannot choose the association model ourselves : it is asserted from the devices' capabilities, called [**Input and Output capabilities for LE*](https://www.bluetooth.com/blog/bluetooth-pairing-part-1-pairing-feature-exchange/).
+Except for *BR/EDR Legacy Pairing* one cannot *chose* an association model : it is asserted from the devices' capabilities, called [*Input and Output capabilities*](https://www.bluetooth.com/blog/bluetooth-pairing-part-1-pairing-feature-exchange/).

 In order to make sure only workflows compatible with our headless use case are enabled, our RPi device must therefore advertise only the matching capabilites.

-With *BR/EDR legacy pairing*, both devices have no other choice than dealing with a PIN code.
-So, depending on their physical capabilities, they may allow a user to enter a fully UTF-8 text, only a numeric code or just use a fixed (usually hard-coded) PIN.

-With other pairing workflows, there are full-blown tables describing the available IO capabilities and the mapping to the matching association models [Bluetooth Core specification (Vol 3, Part C, §5.2.2.4 "IO capabilities")].
+How ?
+There are full-blown tables [^1] describing the available IO capabilities and the mapping to the matching association models.

 Here are the **input capabilites** :
 - **No input** : Device does not have the ability to indicate 'yes' or 'no'